-- Independently evaluated: In the United Kingdom, charities can form separate for-profit trading companies to generate revenue to meet charitable goals.
+- Independently evaluated: In the United Kingdom, Australia and some US states, charities can form separate for-profit trading companies to generate revenue to meet charitable goals.
 But in other countries, like ME to WE’s home of Canada, not only was social enterprise a new concept, but there are no regulatory models to follow.
 Two of Canada’s top law firms, Torys and Miller Thomson, offered pro bono and other legal support to establish a legal structure governance model and reporting requirements.
 In 2011, ME to WE and WE Charity proactively asked a retired Canadian Supreme Court justice to independently review the organizations and the relationship between them, their founders and governance model.
 Both organizations were issued an unqualified laudatory report.

 - Recognized by Experts: Jason Saul, CEO of Mission Measurement, who did an independent eight-month review of the organization has said, “What I found most impressive is the ME to WE business model: the organization is designed to be financially self-sufficient by using market-based strategies to advance important social outcomes.
 I think that ME to WE should serve as an exemplar for how to generate economic value by advancing a social mission.”